ltrgoddard/thesis/temp.markdown

-used takes on an ontological status comparable to that of any other object in the world, contributing to a general ‘resistance’ which is experienced as ‘difficulty’ and which gives us a form of immediate knowledge about our surroundings.[^282] This position leads to an apparently paradoxical situation in which, as Sutherland puts it, ‘the truth of language \[is\] conceived to exist “prior to” any subject’, if not in an ontological sense than at least in a cognitive one.[^283] At the point of composition, then, Prynne is faced with a pre-existing philosophical vocabulary which is the product, over millennia, of the very process of abstraction which ‘A Note on Metal’ seeks to chart: ‘A Note on Metal’ is, in other words, a text which attempts to describe the conditions of possibility of its own terminology.
-The word ’substance’—as with every other word used in the text—may therefore be seen not only as a tool with which to grasp an object, but also as an object in itself.
+used takes on an ontological status comparable to that of any other object in the world, contributing to a general ‘resistance’ which is experienced as ‘difficulty’ and which gives us a form of immediate knowledge about our surroundings.[^281] This position leads to an apparently paradoxical situation in which, as Sutherland puts it, ‘the truth of language \[is\] conceived to exist “prior to” any subject’, if not in an ontological sense than at least in a cognitive one.[^282] At the point of composition, then, Prynne is faced with a pre-existing philosophical vocabulary which is the product, over millennia, of the very process of abstraction which ‘A Note on Metal’ seeks to chart: ‘A Note on Metal’ is, in other words, a text which attempts to describe the conditions of possibility of its own terminology.
+The word ‘substance’—as with every other word used in the text—may therefore be seen not only as a tool with which to grasp an object, but also as an object in itself.
 From this perspective, Prynne’s choice of this particular term signifies something concrete about the anti-idealist